Insights · December 18, 2025 · 5 min read

-TL;DR: Brand recognition in AI is whether models like ChatGPT actually know who you are, not just whether they mention your name.
-A model can say "Copper" without knowing you're a CRM.
-That's not recognition.
-That's coincidence.
+AI brand recognition is whether models like ChatGPT actually know who you are, not just whether they mention your name.
+What it means and why.

 The Problem in One Sentence